Hamza01541/Hamza01541/README.md

 <!-- - 🌱 I’m currently learning Leafet Map Layering and Drone Aerial image processing. -->
 - 🗣 I speak English fluently.
 - 🎓 Bachelor of Computer Science
-- 📜 Advanced JavaScript Certified Expert
+- 🥇 Advanced JavaScript Certified Expert
 - 💬 Ask me about anything related to Web, Mobile and DevOps related technologies.
 - 🤝 I'm open to collaborating on anything you may need help with
 - 🚩 Goals: Contribute more to interesting projects
-- 🧠 I'm learning in-depth DevOps Solutions and Services
+- 🧠 I'm passionate about learning new skills and technology
 - ⚡ Fun fact: I am fond of road trips.
 - 📫 You can contact me at: [Hamza01541@gmail.com](mailto:hamza01541@gmail.com)